msgpack/msgpack-javascript/README.md

 * *1 Both `null` and `undefined` are mapped to `nil` (`0xC0`) type, and are decoded into `null`
 * *2 Any `ArrayBufferView`s including NodeJS's `Buffer` are mapped to `bin` family, and are decoded into `Uint8Array`
 * *3 In handling `Object`, it is regarded as `Record<string, unknown>` in terms of TypeScript
 * *4 MessagePack timestamps may have nanoseconds, which will lost when it is decoded into JavaScript `Date`.
-This behavior can be overrided by registering `-1` for the extension codec.
+This behavior can be overridden by registering `-1` for the extension codec.

 ## Prerequsites